 Imagine your corporate conference without him?

-Greg Schwem, business humorist, is my guest today and he has a great career making others laugh for a living.
+Greg Schwem, business humorist, is my guest today.
+Greg has a great career making others laugh for a living.
 Greg started as a comic and quickly realized he has a gift for corporate humor.
 While sharing the stage with the likes of Celine Dion, Jay Leno, Leann Rimes, Kenny Loggins, Pat Benatar and others is a great feather for his cap he has equally enjoyed making corporate employees laugh when he shares jokes he crafts specifically for their company.
 Greg has an equally impressive list of companies he has entertained over the years like McDonald’s, Microsoft, General Motors, IBM, Hyatt Hotels, United Airlines and Cisco Systems.